AwZatarra/ai-debugger/README.md

 # 🧠 AI Debugger

-Backend que funciona como un **debugger inteligente para incidentes de producción**.
+Backend that works as an **intelligent debugger for production incidents**.

-Permite detectar incidentes, construir contexto automáticamente, analizar causa raíz con reglas y LLMs, buscar incidentes similares, recuperar conocimiento útil y llegar hasta una **propuesta de PR con aprobación humana**.
+It can detect incidents, automatically build context, analyze root causes using rules and LLMs, search for similar incidents, retrieve useful knowledge, and go all the way to a **PR proposal with human approval**.
-En el flujo ya validado, incluso puede terminar creando un **Pull Request real en GitHub** con guardrails.
+In the already validated flow, it can even end up creating a **real Pull Request on GitHub** with guardrails.

-En pocas palabras: este proyecto busca que el debugging en producción sea **más rápido, más guiado y menos dependiente de revisión manual desde cero**.
+In short: this project aims to make production debugging **faster, more guided, and less dependent on starting manual reviews from scratch**.

 ---

-## 🚀 Qué hace
+## 🚀 What it does

-El sistema recorre un flujo como este:
+The system follows a flow like this:

-- ingiere logs y errores de servicios
+- ingests service logs and errors
-- detecta incidentes automáticamente
+- automatically detects incidents
-- construye contexto técnico del incidente
+- builds technical context for the incident
-- ejecuta RCA heurístico
+- runs heuristic RCA
-- ejecuta RCA con LLM
+- runs RCA with an LLM
-- busca incidentes similares
+- searches for similar incidents
-- recupera conocimiento y runbooks relacionados
+- retrieves related knowledge and runbooks
-- rankea causas probables
+- ranks probable causes
-- permite feedback humano
+- allows human feedback
-- genera una PR proposal
+- generates a PR proposal
-- exige aprobación humana antes de continuar
+- requires human approval before continuing
-- valida edits y checks locales
+- validates edits and local checks
-- puede abrir un **PR real en GitHub**
+- can open a **real PR on GitHub**

 ---

-## ✨ Diferencial técnico
+## ✨ Technical differentiators

-- mezcla **reglas deterministas + LLM**
+- combines **deterministic rules + LLM**
-- incorpora **human-in-the-loop**
+- incorporates **human-in-the-loop**
-- usa **guardrails** antes de tocar GitHub
+- uses **guardrails** before interacting with GitHub
-- separa claramente:
+- clearly separates:
-  - análisis
+  - analysis
   - proposal
-  - validación
+  - validation
-  - ejecución
+  - execution
-- deja trazabilidad del pipeline completo
+- provides traceability across the entire pipeline

 ---

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - **Node.js**
 - **TypeScript**